shaojie-xu-kp/spring-boot-zuul-math-app/README.md

 The request will first hit api-gateway, and will be dispatched to one of the live node of math-app Kafka is added into this project to act as the message broker to synchronize the cache of both nodes.
-To avoid distributed cache consistency issue, I programmed in the way that the cache will be updated only by Kafka topic update, not by the client request.
+To avoid distributed cache consistency issue, I programmed in the way that the cache will be updated only by Kafka topic update, to archieve an eventual consistency.

 The flow is :

 ```